 Flapjacks are healthier than a number of other snacks as they contain wholegrain oats.
 But, they do still contain fat and sugar.
 If you want a flapjack recipe which is low in sugar and fat, then try this healthy apple flapjack recipe which uses applesauce to replace the most of the butter and honey.
 You could also use banana instead of applesauce, see healthy banana flapjacks.

 Once you've placed the flapjack mixture in the tin, firm it down with the back of a spoon or a palette knife.
-It's also important to let your flapjacks cool in the tin, as they will firm up before you lift them out.
+It's also important to let oat flapjacks cool in the tin, as they will firm up before you lift them out.

 This recipe will easily keep for a week in an airtight container.
 You can also freeze flapjacks.

-Other gluten free bakes you might enjoy
+Other gluten free baking you might enjoy

-Have you tried this recipe?
+Have you tried this easy, healthy recipe?
 Please leave a rating and/or comment at the bottom of the page.
-Your feedback and questions are much appreciated.
+Your email will not be published.

 You can also follow me on Pinterest and Facebook.